platforma-open/runenv-python-3/checker/README.md

 ## Troubleshooting

 **Can't find packages directory**
-Ensure `../packages` exists relative to your Python executable, or run from the packages directory.
+Ensure a `packages` directory exists, either relative to your Python executable (`../packages`) or in your current working directory.

 **venv creation fails**
 Verify the `venv` module is available: `python -m venv --help`